 But to Sparkfun's credit, I think that they say somewhere that the Thing's (Plain and Dev) pins are happy with 5v inputs.
 Adafruit doesn't, that I see, address the "issue"... which may or not be an issue, in what you want to do.
 But you do need to pay attention to the 3v3 vs 5v question, always.

 Okay...
 "What's it good for?"
 One thing you might use the "Thing" for is an Arduserver.
 (That link... the one in the previous sentence... takes you to an overview of the Arduserver concept.
 If you want sourcecode and details of an Arduserver hosted on an ESP8266, use the link in this sentence.)

 So maybe if you are learning "everything" at once, it won't all be "easy"... but even if you are new to some of the several threads to this story, the Thing is a good place to start.
-And if you "don't make it" (for now), it will only cost you $16!
+And if you "don't make it" (for now), the exercise will only cost you $17!
 When I first tried to connect an Arduino to a LAN, by a mere "wired" connection, the cost of entry was a lot higher.
 (And you'd still have a useful Arduino... you don't HAVE to use the WiFi part!)